battre/autocomplete-attribute-explainer/README.md

 >     should appear in `in-building-location`.
 >     * `unit-type` - e.g. "Apt", "Room", "Store"
 >     * `unit-name` - e.g. "5"
+>
+> Websites should not ask for an `in-building-location` and a `floor` in the
+> same form.
+>
+> We introduced a split into `unit-type` and `unit-name` because some countries
+> expect a 1 to 3 digit number for an apartment.
+But if a website of the same
+> country asks for an unstructured street address we would still need to
+> generate a string like "Apt.
+5", so we would need to know the apartment type.
+> Details need to be figured out in this space.
+This is only a first rough
+> sketch.

 > **Status:**
 >